dndworld/dndworld.github.io/character-building/cc-rules.md

 ## Character Creation Phase

-After you create your character and before the character attends a DM event, the character is considered to be in the character creation phase.
-During this time, you may change parts of the character as many times as you want.
-Following rules apply:
+After you create your character and before the character attends a DM event, you may change parts of the character as many times as you want.
+The following rules apply:

 > - You must keep all rolled results.
 If you have rolled the stats, you cannot switch back to Standard Array or Point Buy.
 > - If you chose Standard Array or Point buy as the Ability Score generation method, you may switch to rolling for stats.
-Please note, once you rolled the stats, you must use them.
+Please note, once you have rolled stats, you must use them.
 > - You may not switch between choosing starting equipment and rolling for gold.
 > - You may not reroll stats / gold / hp.